obazl/dev_obazl/README.md

   * [hello_module](demos/minimal/hello_module) - a simple use of `ocaml_module`

 * [namespaces](demos/namespaces) - using namespaces
+  * [hello](demos/namespaces/hello) - demo of a simple namespace module with four submodules.
   * [makefiles](demos/namespaces/makefiles) - demo of raw namespaces using makefiles instead of Bazel.

 * [ppx](demos/ppx) - PPX support demos